-- TASK 1) The Agency may assist in the redevelopment of the parks, as appropriate.
-Limit resources to enhancement opportunities. - TASK 2) The Agency may redesign the parks for redevelopment. - The Agency may facilitate third party funding partners and grants.
-TASK 3) - The Agency may redevelop seawall as an LPT multimodal facility.
-TASK 4)
+- TASK 1) The Agency may assist in the Redevelopment of the parks, as appropriate.
+Limit resources to enhancement opportunities. - TASK 2) The Agency may redesign the parks for Redevelopment. - TASK 3) The Agency may facilitate third party funding partners and grants. - TASK 4) The Agency may Redevelop seawall as an LPT multimodal facility.